LETTER: Pelosi was talking about Republicans

 Editor:

-The June 22, 2017 video clip mentioned previously was 40 seconds taken out of context of an 8-minute video.
+The June 22, 2017 video clip of Nancy Pelosi mentioned previously was 40 seconds taken out of context of an 8-minute video.

 Nancy Pelosi was explaining a political tactic called a "wrap up smear" that she expected the Republicans to use against her in 2018.